-The School of Dental Medicine will soon complete its selection of the third class of 52 students in fall 2013 with a curriculum focus on educating dentists to provide general care to North Carolinians.
+The School of Dental Medicine graduated its first class of 50 dentists in May 2015 with a curriculum focused on educating dentists to provide general care to North Carolinians.
 Community Service Learning Centers are now open to train students and see patients in seven underserved communities across the state and in Ross Hall on ECU's west campus.

 We welcome you to ECU and invite you to visit our campus and consider our group medical practice, ECU Physicians, for your health care needs.

 Dr. Phyllis N. Horns